 To prepare the application process, we collect relevant information about the activities, transactions, requirements, and the persons:

-- Customer identity (documents, proof of residency, background)
+- Customer identity (documents, utility bill, proof of residency, background)

 - Source of funds, in some cases source of wealth